A Collection of Resources Related to Writing A Book

 Nonfiction includes categories, such as a Biography, Reference Books, Self-help books, etc. In the fiction category, your book could be classified as Action and Adventure, Classic, Comicical, Crime, Mystery, Fantasy, etc.

 Once you have decided on the type of book you want to write, look at some best sellers in your category.
 Pay attention to sections in the books, such as the introduction, opening, and how the book is formatted and the closing.

 Passion Leads To Great Writing

 When you’re passionate about the topic, you’ll write much better content compared to writing about something you have no interest in.
-You should choose a topic that you are passionate about and that you have knowledge about.

 Check the bestseller’s list for the category you’re considering.
 See if there is a book about the topic you are passionate about and you’ll have a much better chance of succeeding!

 This tip is especially important for nonfiction books.
 When you are creating a scene, make sure the reader can visualize it.
 When creating a scene be aware of the order of your words.

 In a room on the second floor, a woman stands in the dim light admiring her black dress in a mirror.

 As the reader first envisions the room and the woman.
 Then you added dim light and the black dress, so the reader needs to change the image in their mind.